 The classroom program is supported by the following specialist programs:

-Digital Technology - In Digital Technology students use a range of digital devices to not only access data and information but create, learn and engage in coding, robotics and other digital mediums.
+Digital Technology - Incorporated in the classroom is Digital Technology.
+The students use a range of digital devices to not only access data and information but create, learn and engage in coding, robotics and other digital mediums.
 Utilising the schools 1:1 program as well school owned devices, students develop the knowledge and skills needed to be responsible 21st century learners and positive digital citizens.

 @ Copyright Eastwood Primary School and Deaf Facility